beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging-and-battery-swapping.md

 - Tariff per unit (i.e., INR/KWh), the tariff per unit might change by the service type, charger type and location of Energy Charger Provider
 - (or) Price for Battery Swapping
 - Price for reservation
-- Taxes
+- Taxes <br >

+addtn
+- send quote
+- add discounts
+- add ons (free car wash, service, discounts)

-#### Step 5: User initiates the order
+#### Step 5: The BAP initiates the order

-User initializes the order by providing billing details.
+The BAP initializes the order by providing billing details.
-Here, the user will provide their `Name`, `Email ID` and `Phone Number` and updates the payment details
+Here, the BAP will provide their `Name`, `Email ID` and `Phone Number` and updates the payment details

+- can send vehicle details, partnership with a company

 #### Step 6: Provider sends draft order